Home

 On Monday May 20, 2024 there will be two morning and two afternoon workshops followed by a Welcome Reception with two guest speakers starting at 5:30 pm.
 Registration for the two days of the conference starts at 7 am on Tuesday with the agenda kicking off at 7:40 am.
 There will be many engaging panel and roundtable discussions, keynotes, fireside chats and breakout sessions throughout Tuesday May 21 and Wednesday May 22.
 On both days there will be evening receptions with a guest speaker on Tuesday.

 Join us to meet with many industry leaders focused on evaluating and advising key decision makers and stakeholders about global mineral supply chains.
 Learn about the impact of the explosive growth of demand for key metals and many related financial, technical and non-technical critical issues as the world transitions to electric vehicles, batteries, energy storage, and clean energy and technology.
 Meet with and hear many experts discuss topics and trends that impact raising capital and how management and investors anticipate, track, manage and reduce the risks associated with mining projects.
-At all CTMF activities there will be opportunity to meet and talk with experts with first hand knowledge of critical, rare earth and battery metal; base, precious and industrial mineral and metal; and uranium, nuclear, coal, renewable energy, hydrogen and power generation as well as policy makers and officials from U.S., Canada, Mexico, elsewhere and lender, alternative finance, investment executives.
+At CTMF there will be opportunity to meet and talk with experts with first hand knowledge of critical, rare earth and battery metal; base, precious and industrial mineral and metal; and uranium, nuclear, coal, renewable energy, hydrogen and power generation as well as policy makers and officials from U.S., Canada, elsewhere and lender, alternative finance, investment executives.

 Register for any of four informative, engaging workshops on Monday May 20.
 You do not have to register for the conference to attend those.